How Much Do You Have To Be in Debt To File Chapter 7? 5 Things To Know

 For example, if you earn too much income to meet the income requirements for a Chapter 7 case, you will file under Chapter 13.
 Chapter 13 is a bankruptcy repayment plan.
 If you retain an attorney, you may pay as much as $3,500 in filing fees and attorneys’ fees.
 Also, you must pay administrative fees in Chapter 13 and cannot incur debt or sell property while in the Chapter 13 repayment plan.
 Therefore, filing Chapter 13 for $5,000 in debt may not be a good option.

-income qualifications for a Chapter 7 case, don’t own many assets, and file bankruptcy without an attorney, you could get rid of your $5,000 in debt in about four to six months.
+On the other hand, if you meet the income qualifications for a Chapter 7 case, don’t own many assets, and file bankruptcy without an attorney, you could get rid of your $5,000 in debt in about four to six months.

 The problem with this scenario is that you would not qualify for another bankruptcy discharge under Chapter 7 for eight years.
 If you lose your job, become disabled, or face another financial crisis within eight years, you would not be eligible for debt forgiveness under Chapter 7 if you needed it.
 You are also filing bankruptcy without an attorney, which means if you make a mistake, you could lose property or have your case dismissed without a discharge.